AndreaCeolin/Boundaries/README.md

 > Ceolin, A., Guardiano, C., Longobardi, G., Irimia, M. A., Bortolussi L., & Sgarro A. (2021). *At the Boundaries of Syntactic Prehistory*.
 Philosophical Transactions of the Royal Society B. 376: 20200197. doi: 10.1098/rstb.2020.0197".

+The code presented in this repository is licensed under MIT license.
+For the figures and the dataset, please refer to the journal policies.

 The repository contains the following files:

 1. **table.txt**: this file contains the name of the languages and their 94 associated features (with values ```+, -, 0```), separated by a tab.